tournesol-app/tournesol/README.md

 ## Structure of the repository

+- [backend](./backend) is a Django application that serves as Tournesol's API
+- [browser-extension](./browser-extension) is a JavaScript extension for Google Chrome and Mozilla Firefox
 - [data-visualization](./data-visualization) contains a Streamlit app to visualize the Tournesol public data
+- [dev-env](./dev-env) contains the info to create the Tournesol development environment with docker-compose
 - [docs](./docs) contains different kinds of documentations related to the project
-- [dev-env](./dev-env) contains the info to create the Tournesol development environment with docker-compose
-- [backend](./backend) is a Django application that serves as Tournesol's API
 - [frontend](./frontend) is a React JS application which is the main website and a frontend to Tournesol's API
 - [infra](./infra) contains an ansible recipe used to configure the servers running Tournesol
-- [browser-extension](./browser-extension) is a JavaScript extension for Google Chrome and Mozilla Firefox
+- [solidago](./solidago/) the library that implements Tournesol algorithms
 - [tests](./tests) contains end-to-end tests for Tournesol

 ## Set-up